 CPI, CPA, and CAC

-Measuring the specific expense of onboarding a user for your app can be approached in a few ways.
-In the cost per install (CPI) model, you’re measuring the cost of one user installing your app based on your expense for creating that action (e.g. a $9,000 ad produces 6,000 installs for a $1.50 CPI).
+- Cost per install (CPI) — In the CPI model, you’re measuring the cost of one user installing your app based on how much it cost to create that action.
+For example, a $9,000 ad produces 6,000 installs for a $1.50 CPI.

-In the CPA model, you approach that expense in a more holistic way by looking at the total expense (e.g. a campaign with a net cost of $50,000 produces 25,000 new users for a CPA of $2.00).
+- Cost per acquisition (CPA) — In the CPA model, expense is looked at more holistically.
+For example, a campaign with a total net cost of $50,000 produces 25,000 new users for a CPA of $2.00.

-An even more granular KPI, customer acquisition cost (CAC), seeks to include non-paid methods of discovery and measure the impact of areas of operation on the periphery of marketing: inbound call center requests, sales attributable to special events, etc.
+- Customer acquisition cost (CAC) — An even more granular KPI, CAC includes non-paid methods of discovery and measures the impact of areas of operation on the periphery of marketing, such as inbound call center requests, sales attributable to special events, etc.

 Latency and crashes

-Crashes (real or imagined) are also a big deal for app marketers.
-Any sub-optimal user experience (latency, freezes, kick-outs) will probably be explained by them as a crash, and that’s what they’ll write in App Store reviews.
-That said, it makes sense for marketers to take the time to understand how these technical elements affect user experience and business outcomes.
+- Crashes — Poor user experience (latency, freezes, crashes, etc.) will probably be described as a crash — and that’s what people will write in App Store reviews.
+Marketers should take the time to understand how these technical elements affect user experience and business outcomes.

-Takeaway: Marketers should not underestimate the power of technical issues users may be facing.
+Takeaway: Don’t underestimate the impact technical issues can have on your users.
 A poor user experience will result in shorter sessions, diminished revenue, uninstalls, and poor app store reviews.